kown7/cactus.chat/content/blog/hello-cactus-comments/index.md

 ---
 title: "Hello, Cactus Comments! 👋🌵"
 description: "Introducing Cactus Comments, a federated comment system that you can embed anywhere.
 It respects your privacy, and puts you in control."
-lead: "Today Asbjørn and I are very excited to announce Cactus Comments! 🎉"
+lead: "Today, Asbjørn and I are very excited to announce Cactus Comments! 🎉"
 date: 2021-03-01T16:26:29
 lastmod: 2021-03-01T16:26:29
 draft: false